 • Property listing and marketing tools

-You and your tenants will appreciate being able to access important information and tools on the go.
+Both you and your tenants may want to be able to access information and tools on the go.
 Look for software that offers a mobile app or responsive website design.
+Can you do what you need to from your phone?
+Is it mobile-friendly for tenants?

 Think about how the software will fit into your existing workflow.
 Integration can save you time and reduce manual data entry errors.
-Do you need to integrate with:
+These include:

 • Fast customer support